Shopify/polaris/polaris.shopify.com/content/components/text.md

   - fileName: text-body.tsx
     title: Body
     description: >-
       Use to create a range of body text.
+These styles are primarily used within components and blocks of text.
   - fileName: text-align.tsx
     title: Align
     description: >-